Sixteen St. Mary’s Medical Staff Receive Kudos

 Colleague-to-Colleague:

-Alin Cheran, MD, received high compliments from two caregivers during a recent Mortality Meeting.
-Dr. Cheran was described as approachable, kind, and collaborative when asked whether his patient might be a candidate for hospice.
+Alin Cheran, MD, received high compliments from two St. Mary’s caregivers during a recent Mortality Meeting.
+Dr. Cheran was described as approachable, kind, and collaborative when he was asked whether his patient might be a candidate for hospice.
 He was respectful and took the time explain why she is not currently a candidate, and he committed to reconnecting with them next week to revisit the idea as things evolve.

-During an emergent call from L&D, a post–C-section patient rapidly decompensated and required urgent airway support.
+During an emergent call from St. Mary’s Labor and Delivery, a post–C-section patient rapidly decompensated and required urgent airway support.
 A huge thank you to Michael Krieves, MD, and Brandon Potter, MD, as well as the team at the bedside, for their calm, coordinated response and exceptional teamwork.
 Dr. Krieves quickly secured the airway under challenging positioning while the team provided critical support and seamless coordination with NICU and ICU to prepare for safe transfer.
 Additionally, David Ling, DO, provided steady, compassionate communication with the patient’s spouse during a highly stressful moment.
 This was a chaotic situation handled with skill, professionalism, and outstanding patient-centered care.

 Patient-to-Clinician: